 You may have negative ideas about wisdom teeth because of what you’ve heard or stories about their removal.
-Chances are, you know someone in the Centennial and Aurora area who has had their wisdom teeth removed, and you have seen them with their cheeks swollen afterward.
+Chances are, you know someone in the Centennial area who has had their wisdom teeth removed, and you have seen them with their cheeks swollen afterward.
 Some patients say they don’t want to go through the process of wisdom teeth removal, but once your wisdom teeth start becoming painful, removal seems like a much better option.
 When that time comes, you should call Dr. Austin Ivey for a consultation.

 What Are Wisdom Teeth?